heremaps/harp-terrain-datasource/README.md

 The canvas DOM element is the only argument for this function. `new MapControls(mapView)` adds user-interactions to a map, so you can pan, zoom and tilt.

-And the last function creates a terrain data source.
+The last function creates a terrain data source and allows users to add custom objects.

 ```javascript
 function createDataSource (worldTerrainToken) {